Hal Lanier: Later career

 Lanier had one major league job in the coming years, but not as manager.
 He interviewed for the Cincinnati Reds and St. Louis Cardinals in 1990 (Lou Pinella and Joe Torre were hired, respectively) and the New York Yankees in 1991 (Buck Showalter was hired).
 He served as the bench coach for the Philadelphia Phillies under Nick Leyva for the 1990 and 1991 seasons before Levya was fired.

 In recent years, Lanier has managed in the independent minor leagues.
 He managed for the Winnipeg Goldeyes in the Northern League from 1996 to 2006; they reached the championship series five times but lost each time.
 He moved to the Joliet Jackhammers for 2006 and 2007.

 He moved to the Can-Am League to manage the Sussex Skyhawks in 2008.
 While with the Skyhawks, Lanier led the team to the league championship that year over the Quebec Capitales in the Can-Am League Championship Series.
 He left the Skyhawks following the 2009 season to become manager of the Normal CornBelters after a horrid 2009 season, where he managed the CornBelters in the Frontier League from 2010 to 2011.

 On December 12, 2012, the Yuma Desert Rats of the independent American West Baseball League, announced they had come to terms with Lanier to manage the Desert Rats for the 2013 season, however the team folded before playing a game.
 On November 18, 2014, the Ottawa Champions of the Can-Am League announced that Lanier would be their manager for the 2015 season.
 On September 17, 2016, his team beat the Rockland Boulders 3-1 to win the 2016 league championship three games to two.
 In late 2018, Lanier was fired by Ottawa after the Champions missed the playoffs in two consecutive seasons.

 Personal life

 Lanier's father Max Lanier played fifteen years and pitched in the World Series three times.
 Lanier's mother died in a Christmas Eve car crash when Hal was six years old; his father later remarried.

 On March 6, 1986, Lanier married Mary Ross in St. Louis.

-Lanier has been married three times, and has one daughter from each.
-The first two are biological, and the third a stepdaughter due to his 2001 marriage to current wife, Pam.
+Lanier has been married three times, and has one daughter from each marriage, including a stepdaughter from his 2001 marriage to current wife, Pam.

-When not involved in baseball, Lanier enjoyed playing golf.
+When not involved in baseball, he enjoys playing golf.